mpragnarok/restaurant-list/README.md

 #### npm run seed

-Add seed data to database.

-and use `CTRL + C twice` to exit from the seeder script.
+Add seed data to database then you can hit `CTRL + C ` **twice** to exit from the seeder script.

+After run seeder, you can login with default accounts

+**Default accounts / password**

+1. user1@example.com / 12345678
+2. user2@example.com /12345678

 #### npm run start